For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Gaviidae (Loons)

-RED-THROATED LOON (Gavia stellata) – Quite common at Nome; fewer sightings at Barrow.
-[N]
+RED-THROATED LOON (Gavia stellata) [N]

 Podicipedidae (Grebes)